4piripiri/train-notifier/README.md

 streamlit run app.py
 ```

-Fill in your commute profile and weekly timetable in the UI.
-To also get Telegram notifications, add your bot token and chat ID in the sidebar (see [BotFather](https://t.me/BotFather) to create a bot).

 ## Files

 - `app.py` — engine + weekly logic + Streamlit UI, all in one file